 - 1. Identify input variables. - 2.
 Identify variable which appear in domain defining predicates, such as control flow predicates. - 3.
 Interpret all domain predicates in terms of input variables. - 4.
-For p binary predicates, there are at most 2^p combinations of TRUE-FALSE values and therefore, at most 2^p domains.
+For p binary predictes, there are at most 2^p combinations of TRUE-FALCE values and therefore, to most 2^p domains.
 Find the set of all non-null domains.
-The result is a Boolean expression in the predicates consisting a set of AND terms joined by OR's.
-For example ABC+DEF+GHI.....
-Where the capital letters denote predicates.
-Each product term is a set of linear inequality that defines a domain or a part of multiply connected domains. - 5.
+The result is a Boolean expression in the predicates consisting a set of AND terms joined by OR's For example ABC+DEF+GHL....
+Where the cabital letters denote predicates.
+Each product terms a set of linear inequality that defines a domain or a part of multiply connected domains.

 Solve these inequalities to find all the extreme points of each domain using any of the linear programming methods.